 • Petitions for Removal from the Sex Offender Registry

 • Appellate and Ineffective Assistance of Counsel Review, and federal 28 U.S.C.
 Sec.
 2255 Complaints

 Call Now: (919) 352-9411

 Your ability to remain free and productive depends on your ability to avoid charges, if possible, defend charges at trial, if necessary, and prevent lengthy and punitive outcomes.

-Bring all important documents, and any family who wish to attended, to the initial meeting, including any search warrants that were left with you, any arrest warrants or charge documents, and any questions you have regarding your case and the next steps in the process.
+Bring all important documents, and any family who wish to attended, to the initial meeting with your Raleigh sex crime lawyer at The Chetson Firm, including any search warrants that were left with you, any arrest warrants or charge documents, and any questions you have regarding your case and the next steps in the process.

 We will talk to you about the steps you can take immediately to prepare yourself and your case.
 We will work with you to develop a strategy to avoid the worst, reduce your liability, get therapeutic treatment, if necessary, and defend against these charges.

 We have been here many times before.
 We can guide you to a successful resolution of your case.